crizzitello/cmake-project-templates/library-project/src/README.md

       -  RESOURCE_PREFIX  Qml Import Prefix if undefined will use "/qt/qml"
       -  URI URI To be used for module import
       -  ALIAS Alias Override, If not set ${CMAKE_PROJECT_NAME}::TARGET will be used
-      -  RC_TEMPLATE Override the rc template that will be embedded on win32 [_template/libTemplate.rc.in] used as -default
+      -  RC_TEMPLATE Override the rc template that will be embedded on win32 [_template/libTemplate.rc.in] used as default
-      -  RPATH Override Install Rpath on linux/mac, if not set will use ${INSTALL_RPATH_STRING} if set otherwise rpath -will untouched
+      -  RPATH Override Install Rpath on linux/mac, if not set will use ${INSTALL_RPATH_STRING} if set otherwise rpath will not be changed
       -  INSTALL_INCLUDEDIR #Path to install the headers into under the ${CMAKE_INSTALL_INCLUDEDIR} default[$-{CMAKE_PROJECT_NAME}/TARGET]
       -  COMPATIBILITY  Should be [AnyNewerVersion|SameMajorVersion|SameMinorVersion|ExactVersion] ${CMAKE_PROJECT_COMPATIBILITY} if that is not set will fallback to ExactVersion
    - List Value Arguments